Camera-less silver-gelatin prints (12x16")

 - Mungo Park - Travels In The Interior Of Africa (1799) Left to perish, robbed by bandits of all but his trousers.

 Bounded not by an ecologist’s quadrat but by the length of a regular lunch-break walk - an escape from a daily teaching job based on the outskirts of a small but rapidly expanding city - this work is an ‘edgelands’ homage to Victorian botany.

-A reflection on contemporary notions of wilderness, building the Suburban Herbarium represents both an attempt to regain personal agency against the often alienating backdrop of the 9-5 and a celebration of the natural history of these outskirt 'landscapes of disappointment'* ... the building sites, road verge, business parks, wasteland and identikit housing, where were it not for the necessity of stable employment nearby one would never choose to spend time.
+A reflection on contemporary notions of wilderness and the conservation problem of plant blindness, building the Suburban Herbarium represents both an attempt to regain personal agency against the often alienating backdrop of the 9-5 and a celebration of the natural history of these outskirt 'landscapes of disappointment' ... the building sites, road verge, business parks, wasteland and identikit housing, where were it not for the necessity of stable employment nearby one would never choose to spend time.

 To produce the works in this series, the living specimens are collected, identified, then taken to the darkroom to be projected, enlarged and logged as pure form-study in silver-gelatin.
 While the process in many ways harkens back to Victorian life-sciences and the work of English botanist and pioneering photographer Anna Atkins, this method of projection, in effect using the specimen as lantern slide, reveals a razor-sharp, almost sculptural detail.